 Misinformation surrounding mammograms can lead to anxiety.
 Get the facts about this important part of preventive care.

 There are a lot of anxiety-inducing myths about mammograms, and women who’ve had bad mammography experiences can sometimes fear going back.
-Here are five facts to help clear things up, so you can schedule your mammogram appointment with confidence.
+Here are 5 facts to help clear things up so you can schedule your mammogram appointment with confidence.

 1. Compression is needed but shouldn’t be very painful.

-“Compression is an essential part of the mammogram,” explains Linda Hovanessian Larsen, MD, a radiologist and director of breast imaging at Keck Medicine of USC and professor of clinical radiology at the Keck School of Medicine of USC.
+“Compression is an essential part of the mammogram,” explains Linda Larsen, MD, chief of breast imaging and director of radiology research in women’s health at USC Norris Comprehensive Cancer Center at Keck Medicine of USC.

 In fact, inadequate compression can play a big role in poor image quality.